Agrimvoyage

 continents,

-one camera,
+one camera.

 I started keeping a journal because the trips kept blurring together.
 I started photographing because the journal could not carry the colour.
 Now I do both.
 Slowly, in black and white, the way I remember things best.

 Agrim Voyage is a living archive of every place I have set foot in since 2004.
-One hundred and forty countries so far.
+One hundred and twelve countries so far.
 Each one with a story, a photograph, and the small piece of itself it left behind.

 When the salt floods,